akinsho/toggleterm.nvim/README.md

 _NOTE_: If the terminal has already been opened at a particular directory it will remain in that directory.

+### `ToggleTermOpenAll` and `ToggleTermCloseAll`
+These commands allow you to open all the previously toggled terminal in one go or close all the currently open terminals at once.

 ### `TermExec`

 This command allows you to open a terminal with a specific action.